 PetPace packs in a ton of smart features to allow you to comprehensively monitor your pet’s health, providing details on everything from pulse, respiration, and temperature, through to activity levels and calorie burning stats.
 All of this information can then be accessed directly by your vet, meaning if things don’t seem quite right, they’ll be ready to help at a moment’s notice.

 If you’re on the hunt for an all-in-one smart pet tracker and activity monitor, then WÜF could be exactly what you’re after.

-One of the amazing things about WÜF is that it not only includes GPS for knowing the whereabouts of your four-legged friend, but also integrates two-way audio so you can stay in touch when you’re out and your pet decides to ‘go exploring’ on they’re own.
+One of the amazing things about WÜF is that it not only includes GPS for knowing the whereabouts of your four-legged friend but also integrates two-way audio so you can stay in touch when you’re out and your pet decides to ‘go exploring’ on their own.

 Available for pre-order now, the full launch specs of the device aren’t known, but we’re definitely excited based on what we’ve seen and heard so far.

 Among a couple of the stand-out features of this smartphone compatible pet activity monitor are the fact that it offers a year’s worth of battery life as well as being housed within a unit which is totally waterproof, both of which will be welcome news to dog owners.

 By allowing you to keep an eye on the activity levels and movement of your dog all day, PitPat will not only provide you with a record of exercise levels but will also provide you with a rundown of the calories burnt during the day.